Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 DynDOLOD is an optional mod that greatly improves the appearance of distant terrain.
 It can affect your framerate, but the impact isn’t too bad and the visual difference is well worth it.

-There is nothing unique about Wildlander's DynDOLOD settings.
+There is nothing unique about Wildlander DynDOLOD settings.
 Simply follow Phoenix's excellent guides: first the [SSELODGen guide](https://thephoenixflavour.com/tpf/finalisation/sselodgen/), then the subsequent [DynDOLOD guide](https://thephoenixflavour.com/tpf/finalisation/dyndolod/).

 ### Reqtificator